joergbuchwald/VTUinterface/README.md

 # 0. Installation

 Note: VTUinterface requires the vtk wrapper for python.
-Alternatively, a version based on [MESHIO](https://github.com/nschloe/meshio) is also under development (branch: `meshio`). clone the repository and use pip to install the package
+Alternatively, [a version](https://github.com/joergbuchwald/VTUinterface/tree/meshio) based on [MESHIO](https://github.com/nschloe/meshio) is also under development. clone the repository and use pip to install the package

 ```shell